keptn/keptn/docs/integration_tests.md

 ## Structure of Integration Tests

+The Integration Tests and their resources are located under `/test` directory in this repository.
+For running the Integration Tests, there are two main directories, we will focus on:
+* `/test/assets` -> directory containing resources and scripts, which are used during the run of the Integration Tests
+* `/test/go-tests` -> Integration Tests and testsuites

+Integration Tests are organized into four main testsuites (testsuite files have `testsuite_` prefixes), where every testsuite consists of tests which are ran on a specific Kubernetes platform:
+* GKE
+* K3D
+* K3S
+* Minishift

+These testsuites are ran in parrallel during pipeline execution on Github.

+Each testsuite consists of one or more tests, which are actually a Go functions executed in a testing context.
+These functions (tests) are stored in files with `test_` prefixes.
+Also, each test can be part of one or more testsuites.

-### Adding new Integration Test
+### Adding a new Integration Test

-Adding a new Integration Tests consists of two steps:
+Adding a new Integration Test consists of two steps:
-1. Writing an Integration Test (please inspire yourself with other Integrations Tests) and place it to /test/go-tests folder.
-Please note that the naming convention is important (for example test_myNewTest.go).
+1. Write an Integration Test (please take other Integrations Tests as reference/inspirations) and put it into the `/test/go-tests` directory.
+Please note that the naming convention is important (e.g. test_myNewTest.go).
-2. Add the test to one or more Testsuites (files with `testsuite_` prefix).
+2. Add the test to one or more testsuites (files with `testsuite_` prefix).

 ## Running Integration Tests